-Compatibility: Compatibility is defined as the characteristics of different uses or activities or design which allow them to be located near or adjacent to each other.
+Compatibility: The characteristics of different uses or activities or design which allow them to be located near or adjacent to each other.
 Some elements affecting compatibility include the following: height, scale, mass and bulk of structures, pedestrian or vehicular traffic, circulation, access and parking impacts, landscaping, lighting, noise, odor and architecture.
 Compatibility does not mean "the same as."
 Rather, it refers to the sensitivity of development proposals in maintaining the character of existing development.